HvLonggg/portfolio-HvLong/README.md

 3D Avatar Flip effect, smooth scroll reveal animations, and an infinite slider for an engaging user experience.

 Project Showcase
-Project details displayed in interactive modals with image gallery and fullscreen viewing mode.
+Projects are displayed in interactive modals with image galleries and fullscreen viewing mode.

 Smart Analytics
 Automatic view counter using localStorage to persist client-side data.